martinsumner/riak_kv/docs/InstallAndStartGuide.md

 If replicating between clusters and `one` is used as the `sync_on_write` bucket property, then the cluster that receives the PUT from the application will flush to disk on one node - but all clusters receiving the PUT via replication will not be required to flush to disk on any node.
 The properties of `backend` or `all` are treated equally in source and sink clusters.

 #### Property - aae_tree_exclude

+Available from Riak 3.4
+{: .label .label-purple }

 The `aae_tree_exclude` bucket property has a default value of `false` and allows for some flexibility when reconciling between clusters using nextgenrepl full-sync.
 In general with Riak nextgenrepl it is assumed that clusters aim to contain the same data.
 It is possible to replicate specific buckets between specific sources, and also possible to reconcile only individual buckets between clusters - but per-bucket reconciliation is not as efficient as full-cluster reconciliation.
 The efficiency of full cluster reconciliation is based on the use of cached and mergeable [AAE (active anti-entropy) merkle trees](/docs/RiakTheoryGuide.md#anti-entropy) that represent all the data in the store.